-“Nice to meet you, Jasmine, I’m Harry, and these are my friends Ron and Hermione,” Harry said, sitting down by the male stranger, who’s head was covered with his suit jacket.
+“Nice to meet you, Jasmine, I’m Harry, and these are my friends Ron and Hermione,” Harry said, sitting down by the male stranger, whose head was covered with his suit jacket.
 Harry looked at the male, a little bit of curiosity in his eyes.

-“Nice to meet you all,” Jasmine said, before noticing Harry staring at the male, “He’s asleep.
+“Nice to meet you all,” Jasmine said, before noticing Harry staring at the male.
+“He’s asleep.
 He had a hard time getting rest last night.”

 “You know him?”
 Ron asked.